justsharan/periodic-table/README.md

 # periodic-table

 This is an elegant periodic table site written using Svelte.
-It's super minimalist with no clutter or unwanted features, perfect as reference material while doing class assignments and stuff.
+It's super minimalist with no clutter, perfect as reference material while doing class assignments and stuff.
 If you like this project, please consider giving it a star! ⭐️

 ### Usage